SysKitTeam/docs-point/set-up-point-data-center/deployment/system-requirements.md

 ---
-description: This article lists requirements to consider when deploying SysKit Point in your Azure subscription.
+description: This article lists requirements to consider when deploying Syskit Point in your Azure subscription.
 ---

 # Requirements

 {% hint style="warning" %}
 **Please note!**
-Requirements listed in this article apply to the self-hosted SysKit Point option required when using the Data Center plan only.
+Requirements listed in this article apply to the self-hosted Syskit Point option required when using the Data Center plan only.
 {% endhint %}

-## SysKit Point Requirements
+## Syskit Point Requirements

-**SysKit Point is dependent upon the use of**:
+**Syskit Point is dependent upon the use of**:
 * **Microsoft 365 tenant**
 * **Azure Subscription**
 * **Azure Active Directory**

 ## Azure Resources Requirements

-SysKit Point uses Azure cloud components managed by Microsoft.
+Syskit Point uses Azure cloud components managed by Microsoft.
 [You can view the architecture diagram of these components by following this link](https://www.syskit.com/products/point/resources/architecture-diagrams/).

-All components are provisioned inside your Azure subscription and configured automatically by using [SysKit's Azure Marketplace offering](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/syskitltd.syskit_point?exp=ubp8&tab=Overview).
+All components are provisioned inside your Azure subscription and configured automatically by using [Syskit's Azure Marketplace offering](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/syskitltd.syskit_point?exp=ubp8&tab=Overview).

 The following Azure components are used:
 * **Azure App Service**